The descent spectral sequence for topological modular forms: Synthetic differentials and the Omnibus Theorem

 The goal of this section is to fill our synthetic toolbox with everything we need in our computations.
 The main players are the \emph{total differentials} of \cref{ssec:total_differentials} and the \emph{Omnibus Theorem} of \cref{ssec:omnibus}.
 All results in this section can be, and are, proved in the setting of \emph{filtered spectra} rather than synthetic spectra; we discuss this connection in \cref{ssec:filtered_spectra}.
 The $\infty$-category of filtered spectra is regarded as a homotopical version of the category of spectral sequences; see, e.g., \cite{antieau_decalage}, \cite{hedenlund_phd}, \cite[Section~1.2.2]{HA}, or \cite{christian_jack_synthetic_j,CDvN_part1} for sources using the same notation as here.
 The formalism of $\tau$ naturally arises in the setting of filtered spectra too, and one can rephrase the yoga of spectral sequences in terms of~$\tau$.
 In this way, results like the Omnibus Theorem become theorems in any good enough deformation, although for the sake of simplicity we have decided not to phrase the results in that generality.
 The tool used to prove these results is the \emph{$\tau$-Bockstein spectral sequence}, which we set up in the filtered setting in \cref{ssec:tau_BSS}.

-As a whole, we are economic in what we prove.
+On the whole, we are economic in what we prove.
 We do not intend to here give a full expository account of the $\tau$-Bockstein spectral sequence.
 We also do not prove the full Omnibus Theorem here, but only the version for the truncated synthetic spectra $X/\tau^k$ for $k\geq 1$.
 Nevertheless, such results are straightforward to prove given the methods and perspective we describe here.
-Such details will be carried out in forthcoming expository work by the third named author.
+These details, as well as a more in-depth explanation of the ideas involved here, are worked out in expository work \cite{vN_fil_syn_lecture_notes} of the third named author.